LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W10-D2-Review-FunctionsandScope.md

 ```

-Exercise: Put the code above into a function
+Exercise: Put the code above into a function.

-### Loops
+#### Loops

-The loop counter's scope is local to the loop.
+The scope of the loop counter, `i`, is the body of the loop, It is local to the loop.

 ```javascript
 // Display powers of 10